antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 binaries that were compiled against the .NET Framework.
 Moving forward, you should be using .NET Standard instead of Portable Class Libraries.

-.NET Standard 2 will ship in the same timeframe as the upcoming release of Visual Studio, code named "Dev 15".
+.NET Standard 2.0 will ship in the same timeframe as the upcoming release of Visual Studio, code-named "Dev 15".
 You'll reference .NET Standard as a NuGet package.
 It will have first class tooling support from Visual Studio, VS Code as well as Xamarin Studio.
 You can follow our progress via our new [dotnet/standard] GitHub repository.